flexera-public/flexera-plugins/azure/rs_azure_containerservices/README.md

-# Azure Storage Account Plugin
+# Azure Container Services Plugin

 ## Overview
-The Azure Storage Account Plugin integrates RightScale Self-Service with the basic functionality of the Azure Storage Account
+The Azure Container Services Plugin integrates RightScale Self-Service with the basic functionality of the Azure Storage Account
+**WARNING: Do not use the enclosed ssh key for production **

 ## Requirements
 - A general understanding CAT development and definitions